kcgreenn/logreg_loan_prediction/README.md

 With the project installed, users can immediately begin using it.
 Clicking on the New Loan prediction button will open a dialog with multiple inputs.
 Users can enter an applicant’s information and receive the predicted chance of loan payback.
 The Data Visualization button will open a dialog with multiple graphs.
 The user can use a combo box to choose which data they want to view.
 The Model Statistics button opens a dialog with information on the regression model itself.
 Users can view statistics like accuracy, model coefficients, and mean values of the data.

+## Assessment of Accuracy
+Python libraries such as “sklearn” gave us a number of means to determine the accuracy of our regression model.
+The metrics module in particular offered many tools.
+Using its score methods, our model received the following results:

+Accuracy: 0.8242380468318086
+Precision: 0.826697366708408
+Recall: 0.9956215979545835

+This is accuracy and precision of around 82%, which is satisfactory for a machine learning model.